berenm/CMakeBuildPackage/README.rst

-Automatic build script for modern CMake and modern C/C++
+Automated build for modern CMake and modern C/C++
 ===============================================================================

 INTRODUCTION